ntwigs/nopy/README.md

 - Bun 🥚
 - Pnpm 📁

 It's super easy to add more options.
-Just fork the repo, add what you're missing to the alternative arrays located in `/src/index.ts` - and fire off that beauty edit of yours as a PR. 🙏
+Just fork the repo, add what you're missing to the config located in `/src/config.ts` - and fire off that beauty edit of yours as a PR. 🙏

 ## Show me the beauty 💅